- Facilities Planning & Campus Development (FPC)

 - How can I get the current status of a Facility Access Request?

-Answer: The requestor and initiator of a request can view the request status in the FS Work Request System on a 24/7 basis.
-If you have any questions after viewing the request status you may contact the Locksmith via email at email@example.com or the Maintenance supervisor via email at firstname.lastname@example.org.
+Answer: The requester and initiator of a request can view the request status in the FS Work Request System on a 24/7 basis.
+If you have any questions after viewing the request status you may contact the Maintenance supervisor.

 - What do the numbers and/or letters on my keys mean?